aws-samples/amazon-lex-digital-human-uneeq/README.md

-# Amazon Lex and Digital Human Integration
+# Amazon LexV1 and Digital Human Integration

-This repository provides the supporting code to deploy the Amazon Lex and digital human integration as described in the blog "How to build integration between Amazon Lex and a Digital Human" %insert blog link here - TBD%
+This repository provides the supporting code to deploy an Amazon LexV1 bot and Uneeq digital human integration as described in the blog "How to build integration between Amazon Lex and a Digital Human" %insert blog link here - TBD%

 This code use the AWS SAM framework to deploy a simple API on AWS API Gateway and a Lambda function to call a defined Amazon Lex Bot.

-Pre-reqs:
+### Pre-reqs:

 * An AWS Account
 * AWS Serverless Application Model installed: